Subfertility

 Ovulation tracking: using blood tests or ultrasound to confirm egg release

 Tubal patency testing (HyCoSy or HSG): to check if fallopian tubes are open.
-Laparoscopy may be performed to check the patency of the fallopian tubes and look for conditions like endometriosis.
+Laparoscopy may be performed to check the patency of the fallopian tubes and look for endometriosis.

 Partner testing: including semen analysis for male fertility factors

-We tailor each assessment to your goals, timing, and lifestyle — and take time to explain each step.
-A follow-up and ongoing care plan will be communicated clearly to ensure you receive comprehensive treatment.
+We tailor each assessment to your goals, timing and lifestyle — and take time to explain each step.
+A follow up and ongoing care plan will be communicated clearly so you receive comprehensive care.

 Treatment Options for Subfertility

-Treatment is always personalised and may include advanced, personalised medical solutions and treatments for various gynaecological conditions.
+Treatment is always individualised and may include advanced, bespoke medical solutions and treatments for various gynaecological conditions.

-Surgery may be necessary to remove endometrial polyps or fibroids from the lining of the womb through various medical and surgical procedures.
+Surgery may be needed to remove endometrial polyps or fibroids from the lining of the womb through various medical and surgical procedures.

 Ovulation induction: using medication (e.g. letrozole, clomiphene) to stimulate egg release